 The .NET Framework provides extensive formatting support, which is described in greater detail in the following formatting topics:

-For more information about formatting, see Formatting Types.
+For more information about formatting, see Formatting Types in the .NET Framework.

 For information about the thread current culture, see Thread.CurrentCulture.

-The following example uses the method to display an array of byte values.
+The following example displays an array of byte values.
 Note that the method is not called explicitly in the example.
 Instead, it is called implicitly, because of the use of the composite formatting feature.